lanl/phoebus/doc/sphinx/src/contributing.rst

 ----------------------

-When submitting a pull request, there is a default template that is automatically poluated.
+When submitting a pull request, there is a default template that is automatically populated.
 The pull request should sufficiently summarize all changes.
 As necessary, tests should be added for new features of bugs fixed.

 Before a pull request will be merged, the code should be formatted.
 We